Sage-Bionetworks-IT/packer-amazonlinux-docker/README.md

-# packer-ami-template
+# packer-amazonlinux-docker
-A template for quickly getting a new packer AWS AMI project started.
+A project to build an AMI on amazon linux 2 with docker.

 ## Naming
 **IMPORTANT**: Our naming convention is `packer-<image name>` (i.e. packer-base-ubuntu-bionic).